-- Its 2 1⁄2 storey fagade contributes to the low rise predominant scale of the district. - The roof profile contributes to the datum lines and rhythm created by the soffits punctuated with front gables.
-Its Victorian style is evidenced by the cross gabled roof; segmental arch bay windows at first storey, and the segmental arch
+- Its 2 % storey façade contributes to the low rise predominant scale of the district.

+- The roof profile contributes to the datum lines and rhythm created by the soffits punctuated with front gables.

+Its Victorian style is evidenced by the cross gabled roof; segmental arch bay windows at first storey, and the segmental arch and the transom window over front door.
+The style is also supported by its architectural detailing such as the soldier brick voussoirs, and the dogtooth brick elements under first storey windows; and decorative wood elements such as the running trim and gable drop at front gable.

-- Its architectural style, its materiality and its scale contribute to the cohesiveness of the neighbourhood's built form. - It supports the residential character of the long north-south streets.
+- Its architectural style, its materiality and its scale contribute to the cohesiveness of the neighbourhood's built form.

+- It supports the residential character of the long north-south streets.

-- Its narrow lot and its construction as part of a series of properties reflect the development of the district by small scale builders who built out short stretches of houses.
+Its narrow lot and its construction as part of a series of properties reflect the development of the district by small scale builders Who built out short stretches of houses.